EpicGamesExt/PixelStreamingInfrastructure/README.md

 // SdpRecvEndpoint to consume them. consume() method will trigger
 // 'negotiationneeded' and 'newconsumer' events.
 //
-// NOTE: By calling consume() method in parallel (without waiting for the previous
+// NOTE: By calling consume() method in parallel (without waiting for the
-// one to complete) we ensure that the 'negotiationneeded' event will just be
+// previous one to complete) we ensure that the 'negotiationneeded' event will
-// emitted once upon completion of all consume() calls. await Promise.all([ sdpRecvEndpoint
+// just be emitted once upon completion of all consume() calls, so a single
+// SDP O/A will be needed.
+await Promise.all([
+  sdpRecvEndpoint
     .consume({ producer: producer1 })